ICJIA/icjia-accessibility-portal/content/faqs.md

 **Your professional responsibilities as a web developer:**

 **1. Build accessibility into your work:**
-- **Follow WCAG 2.1 Level AA standards** — This is the legal requirement for state agencies
+- **Follow WCAG 2.1 Level AA standards** — This is the compliance standard required by ADA Title II and IITAA
 - **Use semantic HTML** — Proper heading structure, form labels, alt text for images
 - **Ensure keyboard accessibility** — All interactive elements must work without a mouse
 - **Test with assistive technology** — Use screen readers, keyboard navigation, zoom testing